 Your “idea bag” will grow bigger and bigger and you will only need to develop them to their full potential.

-2. Clear and precise goals
+2. A side project needs clear and precise goals

 Ideas are good but it’s not enough.
 Your side project need to serve one or many goals.
 It needs to have purposes.